 The Company is solely responsible for all aspects of the research, development and commercialization of the exclusively licensed products for the treatment of cancer.
-The Company is required to use commercially reasonable efforts to develop and commercialize IL-12 Products and CD19 Products and after a two-year period, the TCR Products.
+The Company is required to use commercially reasonable efforts to develop and commercialize IL-12 Products, CD19 Products and TCR Products.